carlos-molina/helloWorldPowershellModule/README.md

 ## 4) I stored the helloworldmodule.psm1

-Inside the subdirectory helloworldmodule I store the file called helloworldmodule.psm1 which contains the module's code, including the  helloWorld function
+Inside the subdirectory helloworldmodule, I store the file called helloworldmodule.psm1 which contains the module's code, including the  helloWorld function.

 bash-3.2$ ls helloworldmodule